 The Predators

-When watching a nature documentary, we realised that even though big cats like lions and tigers are ferocious killing machines, their hunts are usually covert operations.
-A tiger uses its skin pigmentation to hide among the tall grasses and patiently waits for its hunt.
-Watching a pack of deers enter its field of vision, would be a mouth-watering prospect for sure, but it still waits for the deer to be separated from its group.
-Only when the deer is alone perhaps drinking water with its back turned, does the tiger pounces on its prey.
-For an animal who is starving for the flesh, it still knows how to pick the opportune moment.
+When watching a nature documentary, we realise that even though big cats like lions and tigers are ferocious killing machines, their hunts are usually covert operations.
+A tiger uses its skin pigmentation to hide among the tall grasses and patiently waits for its prey.
+Watching a herd of deer enter its field of vision would be a mouth-watering prospect for sure, but it still waits for one to be separated from the group.
+Only when the deer is alone — perhaps drinking water with its back turned — does the tiger pounce on its prey.
+For an animal who is starving for flesh, it still knows how to pick the opportune moment.

 Similarly, satan who is desperate for our soul knows when to stay silent and when to attack.
 When we feel disconnected from God, satan takes advantage of our situation and tries to separate us from God.
 He does not have to do much but uses the compassion of our father to sow seeds of doubt in our minds.
 The same compassion that has sustained us for all our lives, he seeks to use against us.
 The Pharisees had Jesus cornered and had home-field advantage.
 All they had to do was just remain silent till Jesus showed His compassionate heart.
 Then they would pounce on Him with a flurry of accusations that will sow seeds of doubts in the hearts of His followers, leaving Jesus vulnerable and be caught by them.